 War will come to the galaxy.
 Enjoy your time while you still have it.

 Seven characters are available as romance options.
 June and Beckett live on the station with you while the rest maintain a long distance correspondence.

-- Alex Formic (nb, 60), your worst enemy, is an AFTA oligarch who champions radical libertarian ideology.
+- Alex Formic (nb, 60), a high-powered businessperson, your worst enemy.

-- August of the Solar Winds (m, 25) is an inexperienced interpreter, like you, hailing originally from a Crescent world.
+- August of the Solar Winds (m, 25), an interpreter like you.

-- Princeps Minoa I of Catastron (nb, 20) is an Operator, part of the ancient race that constructed the faster-than-light communication devices called ansibles.
-Minoa was adopted by an Autarch family.
+- Princeps Minoa I of Catastron (nb, 20), an alien adopted by an Autarch family.

 Romance Option Details